 PR 200, 202, 210, 232, 256, 273, and one from 304, 325, 380 (may be repeated).
-TOTAL: 21 semester hours

 200. Experiencing Philosophy (3 hours)

 This is an introduction to philosophy providing opportunities to reflect upon the meaning and relevancy of philosophical inquiry and subject matter.
 The course considers questions about the nature and purpose of philosophy, and introduces students to the various subfields of philosophy including epistemology and ontology, philosophy of religion, ethics, and aesthetics.